michal-h21/lua-uca/README.md

 [Xindex](https://www.ctan.org/pkg/xindex) is flexible index processor written in Lua by Herbert Voß.
 It supports Lua configuration files, which enables use of Lua-UCA for sorting of the index entries, as shown in [this example](https://tex.stackexchange.com/a/524014/2891) for Norwegian text.

 The `xindex` directory contains more advanced version of such configuration file together with several examples.
-Run the `make` command in the `xindex` directory to compile them.
+Run `make xindex` command to compile them.

 ## Change sorting rules